coulisse/ft8-light/README.md

 - **My website:** [https://www.iu1bow.it](https://www.i1bow.it)
 ___
 **FT8 Light**
-The purpose of this project is to make a  portable "modem" for  FT8/FT4 ham-radio digital mode, usable in  QRP mode, with Yaesu FT897, FT857 and FT817 radio.
+The purpose of this project is to make a  portable "modem" for  **FT8/FT4** ham-radio **digital mode**, usable in  QRP mode, with Yaesu FT897, FT857 and FT817 radio.
 It could be also adaptable for others radio.

 **Library dependancies**
 - [u8g2](https://github.com/olikraus/u8g2)
 - SPI
+- FreeRTOS
 - [AudioKitHAL](https://github.com/pschatzmann/arduino-audiokit)

 **Hardware**